 5. Keep Your Staff Involved:

 If you keep your employees involved with the work and the job then this seems interesting and appealing.
-You can keep your staff involved by offering them freedom to communicate with the peers about their problems, freedom to have flexibility at work when required and continuous offer opportunities for advancement and growth.
+You can keep your staff involved by offering them the freedom to communicate with their peers about their problems.
+Freedom to have flexibility at work when required and continuous offer opportunities for advancement and growth.

-Happy employees are able to work more productively and with more interest.
+Happy employees can work more productively and with more interest.
 This is great for the success of the organization.
 Hence, if you dream of a successful business then you must try to become an employer by choice.